 These are stupid simple to make.
 They take about 10 minutes to assemble, and an hour or so to set.
 You don't need any fancy equipment, not even an oven.
 You could make these in a college dorm room, camping, or with kids.
 Heck, you could even be a hippie and still make these (dorm room/camping/kids optional).

 You do need something which produces heat, like a burner, hotplate, propane stove, or microwave, as well as a saucepan, loaf pan and a rubber spatula.
 A piece of parchment paper is handy, but you could use wax paper, foil, or a greased pan instead.
 But that's pretty much it.

 Yes, but what are these magical mystery treats, you ask?

 See?
 They're kinda healthy.
-Like something a hippy might eat.
-A hippy with serious munchies.
+Like something a hippie might eat.
+A hippie with serious munchies.

 Or a svelte dancer with a sweet-tooth cooking out of a 1-square-foot kitchen.

 I gave some of these to my yoga teacher and told her they were 'like healthy rice crispies treats.'
 The following week after class she demanded to know what was healthy about them, since they certainly didn't taste at all healthy, which I took as quite the compliment.

 (Gluten-)Free at last:

 Flourless Chocolate Peanut Butter Cookies